rhythmagency/formulate/getting-started.md

 title: Formulate
 ---

-# Integration
-In order to submit forms, you'll have to do a bit of integration.
-The high-level steps are:

-* Add one of the Formulate frontends.
-* Create a C# controller so the frontend can submit data to Formulate.
-* Modify the frontend to submit to the controller you created.

 # Form Rendering
 You can render your picked form like this (this assumes the form picker property is called "myFormPicker"):